-As essential as collaboration is to today's businesses, it cannot exist unless strong communication standards are in place.
+As essential as collaboration tools are to today's businesses, they cannot exist unless strong communication standards are in place.
 Employees must be able to contact each other quickly and effectively throughout the day, as any problems that arise can result in wasted time and lost productivity.

 Whether you're using old-school email for communication or working through social intranet software, streamlining this area of the work week is vital to you and your organization.

 The 40-hour workweek may be a social norm, but that doesn't mean it's a measure of productivity.
 Many people who are complacent in their jobs show up and work their 40 hours each week, yet how much are they actually getting done?

 One way to increase productivity at work is to rethink your view of the workweek.
 It's not about how many hours you work, but rather the amount that you actually get done.
 Productivity can be measured rather easily when you compare your actual versus intended accomplishments, and the hours involved may be far fewer (or at times greater) than expected.